 A regular at the Edinburgh Fringe Comedy Festival, the Insomnia Gaming Festival and the UK Games Expo, The Dark Room is a comedy live-action text-based adventure game.
 It parodies the text-based adventures of the 1980s.

 John Robertson has crafted his own text adventure game, The Dark Room, and he invites you to play it with him.
 If you complete the game, you’ll win £1,000.
-If you lose… your character meets their end!
+If you lose… your character meets its end!

 But it is so much more than playing a game in a room with other people.
 John is a stand-up comedian too, and that means no-one in the audience is safe!
 Audience participation is expected and encouraged.
 In fact, you, the audience, are key to the enjoyment of the show…